CafeButter Introducing Coffee-Based Spread

 The wake-up factor led to the realization that there were no caffeinated spreads out there, and his thoughts immediately turned to coffee.
 Putting the two together, CafetButter was born.

-The operation started in Arato’s kitchen with a lot of trail and error.
+The operation started in Arato’s kitchen with a lot of trial and error.

 “At first it was really bad, honestly,” Arato says.
 “But I thought that there was definitely something there.”